leslie-huang/leslie-huang.github.io/04_projects.md

 ### Work as a research assistant

 * Structural topic models to learn about Antarctica: As a research assistant in the Environmental Studies department, I applied unsupervised machine learning techniques to a dataset of documents pertaining to Antarctica.
-I cleaned and created the dataset in Python and pre-processed the documents, and optimized the model using the `stm` and `quanteda` packages.
+I cleaned and created the dataset in Python and pre-processed the documents, and optimized the model using `stm` and `quanteda`.

 * Network graph simulations: As a research assistant in the Politics department, I wrote and refactored code to simulate network graphs as part of a study to determine the implications of incomplete sampling of networks.